Sundeep Teki

 This is not a mere rebranding of professional services; it is a paradigm shift in engineering philosophy.
 The role is a unique hybrid, blending the deep technical acumen of a senior engineer with the strategic foresight of a product manager and the client-facing finesse of a consultant.
 This multifaceted nature means FDEs are expected to write production-quality code, understand and influence business objectives, and navigate complex client relationships with equal proficiency.

-The central mandate of the FDE is captured in the distinction: "one customer, many capabilities," which stands in stark contrast to the traditional software engineer's focus on "one capability, many customers".
+The central mandate of the FDE is captured in the distinction: "one customer, many capabilities," which stands in stark contrast to the traditional software engineer's focus on "one capability, many customers."
 For a standard engineer, success is often measured by the robustness and reusability of a feature across a broad user base.
 For an FDE, success is defined by the direct, measurable value delivered to a specific customer's mission.
 They are tasked not with building a single, perfect tool for everyone, but with orchestrating a suite of powerful capabilities to solve one client's most critical challenges.

 1b.
 Historical Context: Pioneering the Model at Palantir